Requirements for Study Visa in UK

 As English is the main language of instruction in UK universities, you will need to show that you have a good level of English language proficiency.
 You can do this by taking an English language test such as IELTS or TOEFL.

-Related Article: Work and Study in UK for International Students
+Related Article: Study in the UK Scholarships: A Complete Guide for International Students

 4. Valid Passport